cosmos/sdk-tutorials/tutorials/1-tech-terms/index.md

 <br/>

-Also take a look at the [section on this platform on Protobuf](/academy/2-cosmos-concepts/6-protobuf.md).
+Also, take a look at the [section on this platform on Protobuf](/academy/2-cosmos-concepts/6-protobuf.md).

 </HighlightBox>

-In Cosmos, Protobuf is a data serialization method that developers use to describe message formats.
-There is a lot of internal communication within a Cosmos application, and Protobuf is central to how communication is done.
+In the Interchain Stack, Protobuf is a data serialization method that developers use to describe message formats.
+There is a lot of internal communication within an Interchain application, and Protobuf is central to how communication is done.

 With Cosmos SDK v0.40, Protobuf began replacing Amino as the data encoding format of chain states and transactions, in part because encoding/decoding performance is better with Protobuf than Amino.
 In addition, the developer tooling is also better for Protobuf.
 Another benefit of switching is that the use of gRPC is fostered, as Protobuf automatically defines and generates gRPC functions.
 Thus developers no longer have to implement the same query for RPC, LCD, and CLI.